Overview of lawn mower blade sharpener: How to remove lawn mower blade

 A dull blade rips and pulls the grass blades, leaving ragged tears that both weaken the plant and promote fungal growth and other grass diseases.
 A sharp blade, on the other hand, cuts cleanly, allowing the plant to heal and recover quickly.
-Sharp blades also let you complete your lawn-cutting chore faster and with less stress on the mower.
+A lawn mower blade sharpener also let you complete your lawn-cutting chore faster and with less stress on the mower.
+If you’re having trouble with your lawn mower find out why your lawn mower won’t start.

-Sharpening is a simple task, even for a novice.
+Lawn mower blade sharpening is a simple task, even for a novice.
 It’ll take a few sharpenings to master the technique.
 After that, the chore will take less than 10 minutes.
 Plan to do it twice every mowing season.
-We show here the steps that will work for just about any walk- behind mower.
+We show here the steps of a lawn mower blade sharpener that will work for just about any walk- behind mower.
 Riding mowers require different blade removal techniques, which we won’t show here.
+Read on to learn how to sharpen mower blades.

 Play it safe when removing the blade